 Living in Syria as an expat

-Expats and travellers mostly live in cities such as Damascus, Homs, Aleppo, Latakia and Tartus that are now considered much safer, though we'd still advise caution and, again, thorough research before travelling to these.
-There are places in Syria that are still off limits, such as the city of Idlib.
+Expats and travellers mostly live in cities such as Damascus, Homs, Aleppo, Latakia, and Tartus, which are now considered much safer.
+However, we'd still advise caution and, again, thorough research before travelling to these.
+Some places in Syria, such as the city of Idlib, are still off limits.
 Travellers and expats should avoid these at all costs.

 As a result of the drawn-out conflict, safety and security have been major concerns for expats living in Syria.
-The expat population is therefore considerably smaller than it once was, but it seems expats and travellers are slowly starting to brave this once-beautiful country once again.
+The expat population is, therefore, considerably smaller than it once was, but it seems expats and travellers are slowly starting to brave this once-beautiful country again.

 Cost of living in Syria

-On average the cost of living in Syria is much lower than that of most Western countries.
-Expats will find the price of food and accommodation very affordable.
+On average, the cost of living in Syria is much lower than that of most Western countries.
+You will find the price of food and accommodation very affordable.
 Those earning salaries in foreign currencies won't have a hard time building a good life in Syria.

 Families and children in Syria